chrisdrifte/howtohitchhike/content/blog/how-to-hike-long-distances.md

 ### Pick milestones

-Occaisionally, you'll enter into a zone of suffering where the pain is to significant to ignore.
+Occasionally, you'll enter into a zone of suffering where the pain is to significant to ignore.
 At this point it's probably best to stop and rest - but if you have to keep going, the last mental game goes like this: pick a milestone, around 3-5m away.
 Reach that milestone.
 Then pick another one.

 It's essential not to pick a milestone that's too far -- even 5-10m is too distant if you're seriously exhausted.
-It should be a distance that is easily achieveable in your current state, in order to avoid feelings of doubt or fear from setting in.
+It should be a distance that is easily achievable in your current state, in order to avoid feelings of doubt or fear from setting in.

 When I fell sick in the mountains of Spain, this technique helped me cover 18km to the nearest road for help - well after total exhaustion had set in.